Braves vs. Angels Player Props Betting Odds

 Olson Stats

-- Olson has picked up at least one hit in five straight games.
-In his last five games he is batting .368 with three home runs, a walk and eight RBI.
+- Olson brings a six-game streak with at least one hit into this one.
+During his last 10 outings he is batting .343 with a double, six home runs, five walks and 12 RBI.

 Olson Recent Games